Are you interested in getting into the trucking industry and starting your own trucking company, but don’t know how to get started?

 Deliver Furniture (Or Offer Moving Services)

-I used to own a florist, so I understand the need for good delivery drivers.
+I used to own a florist, so I feel the pain there.

 Rent Out Your Cargo Van